 [Clause 8 inserted by No. 104 of 1984 s.
 8; amended by No. 96 of 1990 s.
 49(d); No. 42 of 2004 s.
 147.]

-9. Death of a worker prior to commencement of section 49 of Workers’ Compensation and Assistance Amendment Act 1990
+9. Death of a worker before 8 Mar 1991 — dependent spouse’s entitlements

 (1) Where a worker who died prior to the commencement of section 49 of the Workers’ Compensation and Assistance Amendment Act 1990 1 would otherwise have been entitled to compensation or other benefits, or both, under clause 3(8)(e), 4(e) or 8(2) in respect of incapacity resulting from the injury of lung cancer is survived by a dependent spouse, that spouse is entitled to receive any compensation or other benefits, and the employer is liable to pay the compensation or to pay for the provision of the other benefits, that the worker would have received or been entitled to receive up until the time of his death.